 The best time to visit Peru is between May to October for the dry season.
-Although this time of year looks different for each geographical area of Peru, it is generally categorised by sunny, dry and clear weather, perfect for trekking, exploring or sightseeing.
+Although this time of year looks different for each geographical area of Peru, it is generally categorized by sunny, dry, and clear weather, perfect for trekking, exploring, or sightseeing.
 If you’re looking for an action-packed expedition through the higher regions, this time is devoid of the muddy paths and rain that are prevalent in the wet season.
-But you’ll still find the lower regions full of wildlife, festivals and fun.
+But you’ll still find the lower regions full of wildlife, festivals, and fun.

 Best time to visit Machu Picchu

 The best time to see Machu Picchu is from April to September during the dry season when it’s not quite as slippery on the trails.
 While the period of June to August is the busiest tourist time, going before or after means slightly cooler temperatures but fewer people to share the trails with.

 Located in the Andes Mountains, northwest of the city of Cuzco, Machu Picchu was likely built sometime around the mid-15th-16th century by the Incas.
 This ancient mountain fortress contains a palace, temples, and other significant city buildings for the Inca population who resided in this archaeological phenomenon.

 Best time to visit Lima